 "Looking at geopolitics, sanctions, the supportive message is needed that there is this money, and in reality, it is there," he said.

 Other analysts, however, pointed to the relative low debt of Gazprom, a company often referred to as Russia's "national heritage", and the lack of apparent obstacles to raise new debt.

 Furthermore, Russia and China have agreed in principle that Beijing will make a $25 billion pre-payment under their gas deal, according to Alexander Medvedev, chief executive of Gazprom Export, which could be used for new infrastructure.

 "Gazprom could manage without recapitalisation," said Ivan Mazalov, a director at Prosperity Capital Management, a Gazprom shareholder.
 "There are no grounds for share issue.
 They have good cash flow and debt is at adequate level."

 A banking source told Reuters that Gazprom may do a "small" borrowing operation in Chinese yuan this autumn to test Asian appetite for possible bigger deals.

 "It has $20 billion of cash and cash equivalents on its balance sheet, generates $55 billion in operating cash flow and has a 0.9 debt/EBITDA ratio.
-So the company has enough cash to finance its Eastern programme, we believe," VTB Capital said in a note.
+So the company has enough cash to finance its Eastern program, we believe," VTB Capital said in a note.

 Amid the doubts, confusion and lack of further detail from the government, Merrill Lynch analysts suggested the whole idea may be quietly buried.